valeryan/my-nyaa-downloader/README.md

 ## Nyaa Downloader
-this code is garbage for me to be able to auto download anime from nyaa.si to my jellyfin server.
+This code is garbage for me to be able to auto download anime from nyaa.si to my jellyfin server.